B3C: A Minimalist Approach to Offline Multi-Agent Reinforcement Learning: Introduction

 To address the aforementioned limitations, we propose a simple yet effective technique for offline multi-agent RL: \textbf{B}ehavior \textbf{C}loning regularization with \textbf{C}ritic \textbf{C}lipping (\textbf{B3C}).
 The proposed method alleviates overestimation by clipping the critic value during policy evaluation, using the maximum return from the given dataset, in addition to BC regularization.
 Critic clipping enables the use of a higher weight for the RL objective relative to BC regularization, resulting in improved performance.
 Furthermore, we integrate B3C with an existing online multi-agent RL algorithm called FACMAC~\cite{peng2021facmac}, which utilizes factored critics and value factorization techniques, resulting in \textbf{FACMAC+B3C}.
 Notably, we provide a design choice for value factorization in the offline setting, empirically demonstrating that non-monotonic factorization performs better than monotonic and linear factorization, which contrasts with findings in the online setting~\cite{peng2021facmac}.

 Despite its simplicity, the effectiveness of FACMAC+B3C is empirically demonstrated across a variety of offline multi-agent RL benchmarks, including multi-agent Mujoco and particle environments, with various types of dataset.
 We provide a thorough analysis demonstrating how the proposed method outperforms the baselines in terms of performance.
+Our main contributions are:\\ $\bullet$ We address the over-regularization problem in offline multi-agent RL and propose a minimalist framework that achieves SOTA performance with minimal modification to existing algorithms.\\ $\bullet$ We conduct an empirical study of value factorization in offline settings, an aspect that has been understudied.\\ $\bullet$ We conduct extensive experiments across seven environments and forty-two datasets, covering both fully and partially observable settings.